 8 Diverse Picks to Inspire and Engage

 What our students read matters.
 That’s why our summer reading picks for 7th grade feature authors of different backgrounds, books that explore relevant social issues, and tackle challenges that middle schoolers face in their lives.
-In this time of change and upheaval, both in our students’ lives and in broader society, it is essential for them to feel seen, understood, and valued.
+In this time of constant change and upheaval, both in our students’ lives and in broader society, it is essential for our students to feel seen, understood, and valued.

 While we would love for our students to read all the books on this list, we recommend letting students choose a few that pique their interest.
 Why?
 Because book choice is key to student agency and motivation.